New Museum: Collection

-When she founded the museum, Marcia Tucker decided it should buy and sell works every 10 years so that the collection would always be new.
-It was an innovative plan that was never carried out.
+When she founded the museum, Marcia Tucker decided it should buy and sell works every decade so that the collection would always be new.
+The plan was never carried out.
 In 2000, the museum accepted its first corporate donation of artworks.
 The museum then held a modest collection of about 1,000 works in many media.
 In 2004, it joined forces with the Museum of Contemporary Art, Chicago and the Hammer Museum in Los Angeles in raising $110,000 from two foundations -- $50,000 from the American Center Foundation and $60,000 from the Peter Norton Family Foundation—to help pay for commissioning, buying, and exhibiting the work of emerging young artists.
 As of 2021, the New Museum has been a non-collecting institution.

 Exhibitions and the Triennial

 The museum presents the work of under-recognized artists, mounting surveys of Ana Mendieta, William Kentridge, David Wojnarowicz, Paul McCarthy and Andrea Zittel before they received widespread public recognition.
 In 2003, the New Museum presented the highly regarded exhibition Black President: The Art and Legacy of Fela Anikulapo-Kuti.

 The museum organized The Generational: Younger Than Jesus, curated by Massimiliano Gioni, in 2009 which went on to become the first edition of its exhibition series the "New Museum Triennial".
 Subsequently, the museum held the second and third editions of its Triennial, respectively; "The Ungovernables" (2012 – curated by Eungie Joo) and "Surround Audience" (2015 – curated by Lauren Cornell and Ryan Trecartin).

 Margot Norton has organized exhibitions, including one by Turner Prize-winner Laure Prouvost and the museum solo of Judith Bernstein.

 The museum hosted a show on July 20, 2016, called "The Keeper".
 With over 4,000 objects from more than two dozen collectors, it presented object lessons about the process of collecting.

 In March 2023, it was announced that Vivian Crockett and Isabella Rjeille will co-curate the 6th edition of the New Museum Triennial in 2026.